javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-queue/article.md

 # Internal queue

 Asynchronous tasks need proper management.
-For that, the standard specifies an internal queue of "Promise Jobs".
+For that, the standard specifies an internal queue of "Promise Jobs", sometimes called "microtask queue" (v8 term).

 As said in the [specification](https://tc39.github.io/ecma262/#sec-jobs-and-job-queues):